stefantruehl/research-proposal-template/README.md

 - pdflatex - to generate a pdf document
 - biber - to process the bibliography

-Assuming you are familiar with LaTeX it should easily be setup.
+Assuming you are familiar with LaTeX it should easily be set up.

 ## <a name="Credits"></a> Credits
 The essence and wisdom of the core of this research proposal is NOT my own.

 It is more the collected wisdom from many people that I have met and talked to.
 Further, I have encountered this style of presenting academic engineering work as a best practice at many well established conferences.

 To the best of my knowledge I am just the only one to make it available like that.